synqs/rp_awg/README.md

 # SimonLab's approach to use RP

-RedPitaya (RP) realtime MDDS by the SimonLab (lastly updated : February 1, 2017)
+RedPitaya (RP) realtime MDDS, by the SimonLab (lastly updated : February 1, 2017)

 ## File overview
 CLIENT-SIDE (COMPUTER) FILES: